Risque (comics): Fleeing X-Force

-By the time X-Force arrives, a two and a half hour ride in their Pacrat, Warpath reveals that he was not held captive and was ready to leave, with Sledge's offer fresh on his mind.
+By the time X-Force arrives, Warpath reveals that he was not held captive and was ready to leave, with Sledge's offer fresh on his mind.
 Risque tries to make amends with Warpath but to no avail; pleading her case concerning her debt to Sledge does not work.
-Unfortunately, her betrayal of Warpath's trust mars their relationship, as she had feared it would.
-As their relationship seemed to be finished, a joyful Siryn smirks in the distance.
+Unfortunately, her betrayal of Warpath's trust mars their relationship.

 Reunion with X-Force

-Months later, Risque ran into X-Force again while she was helping the Vanisher steal the Heart of Pele, a sacred Hawaiian gem.
+Months later, Risque ran into X-Force again while helping Vanisher steal the Heart of Pele, a sacred Hawaiian gem.
 However, when she is attacked by one of the Lava Men, Warpath saves her and gets X-Force involved in the quest for the stone.
 They eventually return the stone to Pele, the Hawaiian goddess of the volcano.
-This prevents the Lava Men from using the Gem to activate ancient 'Deviant' machinery.
-Every volcano on Earth would have erupted if the Lava Men plan succeeded.
+This prevents the Lava Men from using the Gem to activate ancient Deviant machinery.

-It turns out, though, that 'Risque' was in fact Pele herself and the real Risque, who had come to find the Heart, was still asleep on the beach.
-The team reunites with the real Gloria Muñoz and vacation on the island together.

-Shortly after the incident in Hawaii, the psychic and physical connection between Danielle Moonstar and Arcadia spawns a new Demon Bear that rampaged through Sledge's warehouse.
+Shortly after the incident in Hawaii, the psychic and physical connection between Danielle Moonstar and Arcadia spawns a new Demon Bear that rampages through Sledge's warehouse.
 Risque is sent to help X-Force defeat the bear in San Francisco.
-Unfortunately, she is of very little help, and spends most of the time flirting with Warpath.
+Unfortunately, she is of little help and spends most of the time flirting with Warpath.

-X-Corporation and "Death"
+X-Corporation and death

-After the Xavier Institute became outed as a mutant organization, Risque was apparently contacted by Charles Xavier, who made her part of his X-Corporation monitoring mutant rights violations in Asia.
-Risque finds out about a company trafficking in mutant body parts.
-Unfortunately, she was ambushed by the U-Men, followers of John Sublime, founder of the Third Species movement.
-Risque did manage to compress one of her attackers into the size of a baseball, but could not fend them all off and was slain.
-Her death scene was never seen on-panel nor was a body ever shown, but her seeming demise was supported by her former X-Force ally and X-Corporation teammate Domino.
+After the Xavier Institute is outed as a mutant organization, Risque is apparently contacted by Charles Xavier, who made her part of his X-Corporation monitoring mutant rights violations in Asia.
+Risque finds out about a company trafficking in mutant body parts, but is ambushed and killed by the U-Men.

-Possible Reference

-Risque was on She-Hulk's list of possible candidates to join the superhero group the Lady Liberators.
-However, She-Hulk crossed the name off of her list, indicating that Risque was unavailable.
-If the reference was to Gloria Muñoz, this would presumably be due to her death (as described above).
-However, it may be that a different character was using the "Risque" name at that time.